vwbusguy/qbsh/README.md

 ## Commands

 Typing "HELP" (or "help") will bring up a quick list of some command possibilities.
+While this is periodically updated, it is not an exhaustive list.

 * `CALC` - Add, Subtract, Multiply, and Divide
 * `CD` - Change working directory